Leviticus 9

 Notes

 The opening phrase בַּיּוֹם הַשְּׁמִינִי ("on the eighth day") marks this as the day immediately following the seven-day ordination of Leviticus 8:33-35.
-In biblical symbolism, the number seven represents completeness and the created order, while the eighth day signals a new beginning — something beyond the ordinary cycle.
-The same concept appears in circumcision on the eighth day (Genesis 17:12) and in early Christian worship shifting to the first day of the week (the "eighth day" after the Sabbath), the day of resurrection.
+In biblical symbolism, seven represents completeness and the created order, while the eighth day signals a new beginning — something beyond the ordinary cycle.
+The same logic appears in circumcision on the eighth day (Genesis 17:12) and in early Christian worship shifting to the first day of the week (the "eighth day" after the Sabbath), the day of resurrection.

 Aaron's Sin Offering and Burnt Offering (vv.
 8-14)